Ismail-Mekni/mxreflection/README.md

  - String
  - BigInteger

- **You should note that for long, Long, and BigInteger, MXReflection uses `Math.round` to parse the final result before injecting it.
+ **Note that for long, Long, and BigInteger, MXReflection uses `Math.round` to parse the final result before injecting it.
 It is recommanded to be sure that the formula returns and integer type.**

 ## Result reuse

-The field result :
+With MXReflection, you can use function results as arguments for other results:

+Second example:

-     public class JavaBean {
+     public class Example2{
          @Variable("f1")
          public String field1;